 Policy: “Sexual harassment and sexual assault will not be tolerated in the Combined Arms Support Command (CASCOM).
 Commanders will implement programs to prevent and respond to sexual assault and sexual harassment in order to enable team cohesion and readiness…” (CASCOM Policy #16-02, Dated 29 FEB 2016)

 - Maj.
-Gen. Darrell K. Williams, CASCOM and Fort Lee Commanding General
+Gen. Paul C. Hurley, CASCOM and Fort Lee Commanding General

 The Sexual Assault Prevention and Response Program reinforces the Army's commitment to eliminate incidents of sexual assault through a comprehensive policy that centers on awareness and prevention, training and education, victim advocacy, response, reporting, and accountability.
 Army policy promotes sensitive care and confidential reporting for victims of sexual assault and accountability for those who commit these crimes.